travis-ci/docs-travis-ci-com/user/languages/php.md

 This guide covers build environment and configuration topics specific to PHP projects.
 Please make sure to read our [Getting Started](/user/getting-started/) and [general build configuration](/user/customizing-the-build/) guides first.

+PHP builds are not available on the OSX environment.

 ## Choosing PHP versions to test against

 PHP VM images on travis-ci.org provide several PHP versions including XDebug as well as PHPUnit.
 Travis CI uses [phpenv](https://github.com/CHH/phpenv) to manage the different PHP versions installed on the VM.
 A minimalistic `.travis.yml` file would look like this: